Don't (Bryson Tiller song)

 "Don't" is the debut single by American singer Bryson Tiller.
 It was released on May 20, 2015, as the first single for his debut studio album Trapsoul.
 The beat was composed and produced by Epikh Pro.
-The song contains an interpolation "Shake It Off" by Mariah Carey on the second verse.
+The song contains an interpolation of "Shake It Off" by Mariah Carey on the second verse.
 This song peaked at number 13 on the US Billboard Hot 100, where it became Tiller's first top 20 hit.

 Background and release

 Tiller originally released this song in October 2014 on his SoundCloud page and started receiving attention from internet based fans and music industry insiders, accumulating 4 million streams in the first six months, and eventually reaching over 35 million streams.
 Tiller, after increased popularity of the single, admitted that he "made this shit in his living room".

+In a 2024 interview with Complex magazine, Tiller said that he initially deleted "Don't" after playing for a circle of friends, and they showed no support.
+However, a friend called him to inform that he played the track for girls on campus, and they loved it, and he convinced Tiller to re-upload the song.

 Music video

 The song's accompanying music video premiered on October 17, 2015, on Tiller's Vevo account on YouTube.
 Since its release, the video has received over 400 million views.